Icosahunter/condensate/README.md

 Condensate is a responsive css framework with intuitive h-box/v-box layouting, scriptless components (including sidebar!), and simple but extensive themeing through css variables.

+You can use condensate by putting the below into the `head` of your html:

+`<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@icosahunter/condensate@1.0.0-beta/dist/condensate.min.css">`

 ## Beta Release! 🎉

 Condensate is now [released in beta](https://github.com/Icosahunter/condensate/releases)!
 I believe it is feature complete and am happy with where it is.
 Please give it a try and if you come across any problems create an [issue](https://github.com/Icosahunter/condensate/issues)!